filodb/FiloDB/doc/binaryrecord-spec.md

 ### Field Access

+NOTE: Please see the actual `RecordSchema` class for the accessor methods.
+This is just an example to explain principles in the design.

 Data column fields need to be accessed for ingestion for adding to each TSPartition.
 In addition when a new TSPartition is created, partition key fields need to be accessed (including map field key/values) for index creation.

 Offheap `BinaryRecord` accessors: